-As national lockdowns keep us all at home, increasing numbers of people are turning to Amazon for deliveries of food, medicine and household essentials.
+As the Coronavirus crisis keeps us all at home, there is increasing demand for Amazon deliveries of food, medicine and household essentials.

-According to the Wall Street Journal, Amazon has been dealing with 10%-40% more packages that it would normally at this time of the year.
-639,330,722 people visited Amazon’s site over the week starting the 9th of March, up 32% from 2019 (Comscore).
+According to the Wall Street Journal, Amazon has been dealing with 10%-40% more packages than normal for this time of year.
+639,330,722 people visited Amazon’s site over the week of the 9th of March.
+That’s up 32% from 2019 (Comscore).

-Data gathered by CommerceIQ from sales between the 20th February and the 23rd March clearly show the surge in demand that’s hit Amazon square on:
+Data from CommerceIQ clearly show the surge in demand that’s hit Amazon square on:

 - Cough and cold medicine up 862% (forecast rate 110%)

 - Children’s medicine up 287% (forecast rate 49%)

 - Toilet paper up 186% (forecast rate 7%)

 So, how is the eCommerce giant dealing with the effects of COVID-19?

 On the 28th March, the company announced 100,000 new roles to help meet increasing demand.
 This employment also aims to support those who’ve lost their income due to COVID-19.
 For example, Lyft drivers who’ve lost their ride-hailing income have been actively encouraged to apply for jobs in Amazon fulfillment centres.